 “To use the current terms, our work is heavily based in AI, machine learning, neural networks.
 Those seem to be the buzzwords of the time, but we’ve been doing it for many years.
 Consequently, there is some stuff it automatically learns and interprets and understands better and there some parts that we allow you to train.
 For example, we will provide you with different models for different languages, but you might be analysing a documentary library on oil rigs and there could be some very industry-specific terms.
 You can improve the recognition rate by using more specific language models for that industry, or you might want to train the system to recognise some completely new object.”

-Trending Micro Focus AI’s can automatically analyse and display trends in news coverage with automatic categorisation.
+Trending Micro Focus AI’s can automatically analyse and display trends in news coverage with automatic categorisation

-Educating The AI
+Educating the AI

 Machine learning becomes more useful the more data it’s exposed to.
 Ongoing and ever-developing data sources like news reports can provide an excellent field for machine learning to work in.

 “We continually monitor news so that we can update our language models.
-Certain names and places are not in common vocabularly, but when they come up on the news we want to be able to understand what they are.
+Certain names and places are not in common vocabulary, but when they come up on the news we want to be able to understand what they are.

 “Unlike certain competitors who have a language model that’s based on actually understanding each word and how each word fits together – which is very difficult to keep track of – we use a probabilistic language model.
 We focus on the context of the language rather than the individual meanings…The classic example is if I tell you about a flightless black and white bird that lives in the sea in cold climates, you know what it is, even though I haven’t said the name.”